KCA Our Mission (3).png

 Safeguarding Justice, Protecting Independence

-Arizona’s judiciary stands as a model of fairness and impartiality, safeguarded by a merit-based selection process with voter retention that has served the state for nearly five decades.
-Proposition 137 threatens to dismantle this system by eliminating term limits with voter retention and introducing legislative oversight.
+Arizona’s judiciary stands as a model of fairness and impartiality, safeguarded by a merit-based selection process with voter retention that has served the state for nearly five decades..
 The Keep Courts Accountable PAC (KCA PAC) is committed to protecting the integrity and accountability of our courts.
-Join us in the effort to preserve a judicial system that remains independent and accountable to the people.